 How it works?

 Downloading the software is easy and done through their website.
-After installation is complete, the apps display a unique ID which is unique worldwide and you can access it only with the password generated right below.
+After installation is complete, the app displays a unique ID which is unique worldwide and you can access it only with the password generated right below.
 When you type the Id and password and hit enter, the app takes over the screen and starts transmitting it over the internet to the device that has accessed it.
 You can control the mouse and keyboards of the remote device with your own input devices.
 TeamViewer translates all the input values and sends them over to the remote destination. this app has one additional feature which transmits the audio from the remote destination to your device.
 For example, if you were to play a youtube video through TeamViewer on the remote device the video will play with audio on your device as well, this feature isn’t available with the other apps.

 Second Monitor: There is no option to use your iPad as a secondary display using a TeamViewer app, however, you can still control your Computer from your iPad.